This is a collaborative post.

 Your club will almost certainly run training sessions weekly outside of scheduled games, but if not there’s still plenty you can do on your own to work on your technique.
 If you develop a training programme that you can refer back to the outside of your games, this will make things a whole lot easier.

 Another top tip is to actually watch rugby being played.
-Watch it on the TV, watch it online, watch it in real life by going to local games.
+Watch it on the TV or online, but better yet, watch it in real life by going to local games.
 One of the best ways to clue up on technique is to start looking at how other players work.
 Look at how they move, how they use their feet, the way in which they pass the ball.
 There’s a lot you can learn just by watching others do it.